EVOLUTION OF PHYSICS - ANCIENT INTERPRETATIONS

 Figure 4: Nicolaus Copernicus, the hero (you can observe the heliocentric model of the universe in the picture)

 But poor Copernicus had to face a lot of criticism for going against the age old concept of 'Geocentrism'.
-But for the great minds who succeeded him like Kepler, Galileo and Newton, his theory is different and would in turn help them to develop their own theories on cosmos.
 Johannes Kepler would modify Copernicus's idea by stating that Sun is in the centre of the universe and all the celestial bodies revolved around the sun in 'elliptical orbits'.

 1. Wikimedia Commons